Coding Quests

 └── FallState → not on floor, descending

-• Walk → Run: Sprint pressed while moving
+• Walk to Run: sprint held while moving

-• Any grounded → Jump: Jump pressed while is_on_floor()
+• Any grounded state to Jump: jump pressed while is_on_floor() is true

-Each state is 20-40 lines of focused code.
-Adding new movement abilities - dodge roll, wall run, ledge grab - means adding a new state node and defining its transitions.
+Each state is 20 to 40 lines of focused code.
+Adding a dodge roll, wall run, or ledge grab later means adding one new state node and wiring its transitions.
 The existing states don't change.
+That's the whole argument for doing it this way.

-Moving relative to world axes instead of camera.
-If pressing "W" always moves north regardless of camera angle, your controller is broken.
+Moving along world axes instead of camera axes is the big one.
+If pressing W always heads north no matter where the camera looks, your controller is broken.
 Always transform input by the camera's orientation.

-No rotation smoothing.
-Characters that snap instantly to the movement direction look robotic.
-Use lerp_angle with a speed of 8-12 for natural turning.
+Snapping rotation is the next giveaway.
+Characters that whip instantly to the movement direction look robotic.
+Use lerp_angle with a speed of 8 to 12 for natural turning.

-Camera clipping through walls.
-Always use SpringArm3D.
+Skipping SpringArm3D and letting the camera clip through walls.
 It handles collision automatically and saves you from writing raycasting code.
+Use it.

-All logic in one script.
-A 500-line player.gd is hard to debug and impossible to extend.
-A state machine with 5 states of 30 lines each is readable, testable, and extensible.
+And the classic: one giant script.
+A 500 line player.gd is hard to debug and impossible to extend.
+Five states at 30 lines each is readable, testable, and a codebase you'll actually want to open next month.

 Going Further

-We built a 19-lesson 3D Souls-Like Controller course that covers all of this - from basic WASD movement to a full combat system with 3-hit combos, dodge rolling with i-frames, hit detection, and death states.
-The first two lessons are free with no account required.
+Or build it hands-on: our 19-lesson 3D Souls-Like Controller quest goes from basic WASD movement to a full combat system with 3-hit combos, dodge rolling with i-frames, hit detection, and death states.
+The first two lessons are free, no account required.
+Your capsule is waiting.

 godottutorial3dcharacter-controller